-Stakeholder Engagement channels Lead Officer/ resource Main Aims People who inject drugs Bespoke in person discussions and Q&A sessions (targeted and drop in).
-To be identified in the Aims of each engagement Recipients of associated services Online discussions (targeted and drop in) via Teams, Smartcrowds etc. HSCP website - dedicated SDCF webpage to leave comments, ask questions, read information etc. Engagement Plan opportunity will be tailored to the In person and online briefings. audience.
-ADP, HSCP, NHSGGC and Glasgow City Council social media - Twitter and Facebook Use of surveys to seek views and inform consideration of options.
+Stakeholder Engagement channels Lead Officer/ Main Aims resource People who inject drugs Bespoke in person discussions and Q&A sessions (targeted and drop in).
+To be identified in the Aims of each engagement Recipients of Online discussions (targeted and drop in) via Teams, Smartcrowds etc. Engagement Plan opportunity will be associated services HSCP website - dedicated SDCF webpage to leave comments, ask questions, read information etc. tailored to the audience.
+In person and online briefings. a.a.a.a.a.a ADP, HSCP, NHSGGC and Glasgow City Council social media - Twitter and Facebook Use of surveys to seek views and inform consideration of options.
 Local communities/ residents Bespoke in person discussions and Q&A sessions (targeted and drop in).
-To be identified in Aims of each engagement Wider citizens Locality Engagement Forums.
-Online discussions (targeted and drop in) via Teams, Smartcrowds etc. the Engagement Plan opportunity will be tailored to the HSCP website - dedicated SDCF webpage to leave comments, ask questions, read information etc. audience.
+To be identified in Aims of each engagement Wider citizens Locality Engagement Forums. the Engagement opportunity will be Wider onizeris Online discussions (targeted and drop in) via Teams, Smartcrowds etc. Plan tailored to the audience.
+HSCP website - dedicated SDCF webpage to leave comments, ask questions, read information etc. audience.
 In person and online briefings.
 ADP, HSCP, NHSGGC and Glasgow City Council social media - Twitter and Facebook.
 Use of surveys to seek views and inform consideration of options.